Data

 Efforts were taken to retrieve any fallen fish

-We had no cases of non-compliance with environmental laws and/or regulations, or any fines in 2024.
+We had no cases of non-compliance with environmental laws and/or regulations, or any fines in 2024 and 2025.

 Bakkafrost Organic Loading of Seabed